sabban/aws/aws-cheat-sheet.md

 Types
  * General Purpose SSD gp2
+ maximazing throughput (160MiB/s) =max size of blocks (256ko) maximazing iops (10000) =min size of blocks (16ko)
- * Provisioned IOPS SSD io1
+ * Provisioned IOPS (32000iops/500MiB/s) SSD io1
  * Cold HDD sc1
  * Throughput Optimized HDD st1
  * Magnetic
+burst=leakybucket with 5.4M credits at start in the bucket in=3ips per Gib for gp2 max burst rate=3000
 Constraints
  * Scale up only
  * Volumes must be in the same AZ as the EC2 instances
  * Change types by taking snapshot and using the snapshot a new volume
  * After change on the fly, 6 hours wait before another change
+ * Volumes created from snapshots are Lazy restored from S3 -> forxce full read of the volume to force a restore

 ## EFS

  * grow and shrink automatically